pcubillos/mc3/docs/getstarted.rst

 At the end of the MCMC run, ``MC3`` displays a summary of the MCMC sample, best-fitting parameters, uncertainties, mean values, and other statistics.

-.. note:: More information will be displayed, depending on the MCMC configuration (see the :ref:`tutorial`).
+.. note:: More information will be displayed, depending on the MCMC configuration (see the :ref:`mctutorial`).

 Additionally, the user has the option to generate several plots of the MCMC